aws-greengrass/aws-greengrass-gdk-cli/README.md

-## Installing greengrass-tools CLI
+## Installing gdk CLI

-Use the following commands to install `greengrass-tools` cli inside a virtual environment.
+Use the following commands to install `gdk` cli inside a virtual environment.
 Replace `<venv-name>` with name of the virtual enviroment you want to create.

 1. Install virtual env module.